vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

-﻿# Tanzu Kubernetes Grid on vSphere with NSX-T Networking in Air-gapped Environment Reference Design
+﻿# Tanzu Kubernetes Grid on vSphere with NSX-T Networking in Air-Gapped Environment Reference Design

 VMware Tanzu Kubernetes Grid (multi-cloud) provides organizations with a consistent, upstream-compatible, regional Kubernetes substrate that is ready for end-user workloads and ecosystem integrations.